Euclid University: UN Interfaith Harmony Week prize

 In 2016, EUCLID coordinated a series of events for the United Nations World Interfaith Harmony Week and was awarded first prize by the jury, with a gold medal to be presented to the EUCLID delegation in April 2016 by King Abdullah II of Jordan.

 Accreditation and recognition

 Central African Republic as headquarters state

 EUCLID signed its initial headquarters agreement with the Central African Republic in 2011 which was updated with an additional protocol in 2018.
 The Permanent Delegation to UNESCO posted in 2016 its filing which includes EUCLID as "recognized / accredited".
 EUCLID is accredited by the Ministry of Higher Education of Central African Republic as its historic headquarters state.

 Gambia as headquarters state

 The National UNESCO Commission of Gambia posted in 2014 its "UNESCO Portal to Recognized Higher Education Institutions" documents which now include EUCLID (Euclid University) as "recognized / accredited".
-EUCLID holds institutional accreditation from the country's National Accreditation and Quality Assurance Authority (NAQAA).
+EUCLID holds full institutional accreditation from the country's National Accreditation and Quality Assurance Authority (NAQAA) (renewed 2026 for 4 years).